2019 International Conference on Mathematics, Science and Technology Teaching and Learning

 The Associate Vice Chancellor, Associate Vice Chancellor, CQU NSW Region, Mr. Shehan Thampapilla welcomed all the participants and delivered the opening remarks on behalf of all the conference committee.

-Note: ICMSTTL 2019 conference proceedings has been included into ACM digital library.
+Note: ICMSTTL 2019 conference proceedings has been included into ACM digital library and indexed by

 Keynote Speaker, Plenary Speaker and Conference Chair Group Photo